charlesgobina/100-days-of-linux/r1-log.md

 > The info command
 - The info command provides more and logically related information partaining to a command.
 It gived you more like a tutorial or cookbook about that command while the man command is more like for reference.

+- Man pages are more for quick referencing while info command provides logical and structured documentation.

 **Command for the day**
 - man ls
 - info ls